 Killing contests are cruel and inhumane.
 Participants are awarded money and prizes for various categories for kills, usually for the largest, smallest, or greatest number of animals killed.
 Promoted as a means to reduce native wildlife populations, numerous studies prove that killing contests are an ineffective and misguided approach to controlling species’ populations.

-The New Jersey bill is part of a growing national movement to prohibit wildlife killing contests.
-Seven states have already enacted bans — Arizona, California, Colorado, Massachusetts, New Mexico, Vermont, and most recently — Washington.
+The bill is part of a growing national movement to prohibit wildlife killing contests.
+Seven states have already enacted bans — and New Jersey could be next!

 International Fur Trade Federation’s amended complaints dismissed in decisive victory for animalsMarch 31, 2021 Press Release